Black cardamom: Characteristics

-The pods are used as a spice, in a similar manner to the green Indian cardamom pods, but with a different flavour.
+The pods are used as a spice, in a similar manner to green cardamom pods but with a different flavour.
 Unlike green cardamom, this spice is rarely used in sweet dishes.
 Its smoky flavour and aroma derive from traditional methods of drying over open flames.

 Species

-At least two distinct species of black cardamom occur: Amomum subulatum (also known as Nepal cardamom) and Amomum tsao-ko.
-The pods of A. subulatum, used primarily in the cuisines of India and certain regional cuisines of Pakistan, are the smaller of the two, while the larger pods of A. tsao-ko (Chinese: wiktionary:草果; pinyin: cǎoguǒ; Vietnamese: thảo quả) are used in Vietnamese cuisine and Chinese cuisine, particularly that of Sichuan province.
+At least two distinct species are called black cardamom: Amomum subulatum (also known as Nepal cardamom) and Lanxangia tsaoko (formerly Amomum tsao-ko).
+The pods of A. subulatum, used primarily in the cuisines of India and certain regional cuisines of Pakistan, are the smaller of the two, while the larger pods of L. tsaoko (Chinese: wiktionary:草果; pinyin: cǎoguǒ; Vietnamese: thảo quả) are used in Vietnamese cuisine and Chinese cuisine, particularly that of Sichuan province.

 Agricultural production

-The largest producer of the black cardamom is Nepal, followed by India and Bhutan.
+The largest producer of black cardamom is Nepal, followed by India and Bhutan.

 Medical use

 In traditional Chinese medicine, black cardamom is used for stomach disorders and malaria.
-In the traditional medicine of India, decoction of Amomum subulatum rhizomes is used in the therapy of jaundice.
+In the traditional medicine of Nepal & India, the decoction of Amomum subulatum rhizomes is used in the therapy of jaundice.